 That was two years this past Sept.
 They have continued to express love for each other while maintaining decidedly different personalities... this makes them even more fun to observe.

 I could talk for hours about what a wonderful experience this has been for us, but what would Charlie and Diego say?

 See pictures... captions would be: "We are so glad we were adopted by a quilter mom who lets us lay on every new quilt she finishes and sleep in a box of scraps in the sewing room, and a dad who built a cat condo and potty box area adjacent to a window so we can sit outdoors and be safe and NO potty smell in the house.
 We also enjoy nap time with him!"

 We adopted Milo a pug / Chow Chow mix in 2008 from SD (Gaines Street) location and he has been the smartest most loving dog we have ever had.

 He loves to go with us everywhere we go including our office.
 He goes to work every day.
 Milo even has his own tie for the office, but usually wears a simple bandana for a more casual look!

 He enjoys just sitting in the car, thinks he is a pug and will try to climb on your lap.
 He has learned many tricks but his best trick is just the fact he loves to cuddle!

-One of the artists at Kess Inhouse in Oceanside (Where Milo Works ) even created an Art piece of him and now others can enjoy his sweet face because you can buy it on home goods on Kess inhouse website and even direct from Amazon.
+One of the artists at Kess Inhouse in Oceanside (where Milo works) even created an art piece of him - now others can enjoy his sweet face because you can buy it on homegoods on Kess Inhouse's website, and even direct from Amazon!

 He is my inspiration and gives me more joy then anyone could ever imagine!